ossia/score-addon-vmo/README.md

 # score-addon-vmo

-Provide the VMO audio improvisation algorithm
+Provide the VMO improvisation algorithm

+To set up :
+- Install Python 2.7
+- Install VMO's required packages (see the VMO readme)
+- Clone this repository (`git clone --recursive`) in the addons folder of score
+- Rebuild score.

 # Patches & fixes required: